 The WordPress Plugins:

 The Top with Cinnamon blog uses Alpine Photo Tile for Instagram to display latest instagram photos on their sidebar.
+This will enable them to show their instagram growth from various sources, whether that’s through UpLeap or organic avenues.

 The JetPack Pluginis a collection of plugins developed by Automattic (the company behind WordPress).
 Their pack of plugins provides a lot of features that are really usefully and practically required for blogs today (such as email subscription, social sharing and statistics)